hanfak/greedy-db/README.md

                 * store stream data point
                     - Validate json, timestamp  & stream exisits
                     - Store it
+                    - Usecase for Employer and Clicks stream
+                    - !!!!
+Decision - Do I give the click object to repository to store however it sees fit OR do i store origin, retrive foreign key, and store origin id and click ???
                 * search stream at time for field
                     - field exists for stream
                     - timestamp exists with 30 minutes before going to dataprovider